ctranstrum/chuck/BUILD.md

 ## Good luck

-I'll add more details here once I get my PCB and build it, but if you've built keyboards before, you shouldn't really have any trouble, just be sure to follow the symbols on the silkscreen.
+I was able to successfully build v1.2 of my board, though I think I want to make changes to it, so I don't want to write a build guide using photos of an unfinished product, but if you want to build it yourself and you've built keyboards before, you shouldn't really have any trouble, just be sure to follow the symbols on the silkscreen.